Quiver Grassmannians of extended Dynkin type D - Part 2: Schubert decompositions and F-polynomials: Schubert decomposition of quiver Grassmannians

 such that $N=\kappa^{l} M\in M^{\perp}$ with $l\leq n-3$, $\Ext(N,M)=k$ and $\Hom(N,M)=0$. \end{lemma}

-\begin{proof} The representation $B$ is an Auslander-Reiten translate of a projective representation corresponding to an inner vertex $q_i$.
-The claim follows by Lemma \ref{verschoben} together with the Auslander-Reiten-formulae.
-Indeed, we can assume that $M=P_{a}$. \end{proof}
+\begin{proof} The representation $B$ is the $n^\mathrm{th}$ Auslander-Reiten translate of a projective representation corresponding to an inner vertex $q_i$ where $n\geq 1$.
+As $B$ is not projective, it has a subrepresentation $M$ which is the $m^{\mathrm{th}}$ Auslander-Reiten translate of a projective representation of defect $-1$ where $n-1\leq m\leq n$.
+This can be seen when considering the preprojective component of the Auslander-Reiten quiver.
+By applying Auslander-Reiten translations, we can assume that $M=P_{a}$.
+The claim follows by Lemma \ref{verschoben} together with the Auslander-Reiten-formulae. \end{proof}

+Note that, if $B$ is projective, it might happen that such a triangle does not exist.
+This is for instance the case if $\tilde D_n$ is in subspace orientation.
+But as our quiver is acyclic, there is at most one path between each two vertices of the quiver which means that for the dimension vectors $\alpha$ of projective representations, we have $\alpha_q\in\{0,1\}$ for all vertices $q$.
+In turn, the quiver Grassmannians trivially have cell decompositions.

+Actually, we can assume that $N=\kappa^{l}M$ with $l\leq n/2-1$.
+This is because the two lower rows of the Auslander-Reiten quiver behave dual to the upper ones.
+In particular, if $n=4,5$ we can assume that $N=\tau^{-1}M$ and, moreover, we are in the situation of Theorem \ref{almostsplit}.

+From now on, we assume that $B$ is not projective.
 In the following, we refer to the indecomposable representations lying properly in the above triangle or corresponding to a point $T\neq B$ on the path from $B$ to $N$ as $(M,N)$-inner representation.
 The remaining ones, i.e. those which are outside the triangle or on the path from $M$ to $B$, as $(M,N)$-outer representations.
 We drop $(M,N)$ if it is clear which representations are considered.
 Finally, if a $(M,N)$-inner (resp. $(M,N)$-outer) representation is also a subrepresentation of $N$, we call it inner (resp. outer) subrepresentation of $N$ if we fixed a triangle.
 In order to investigate such a triangle, the Auslander-Reiten formulae assure that we can mostly without loss of generality assume that $M=P_{a}$ and $N=\kappa^lM$.